Casa Bur-Sus to Hacienda San Angel

 The late Richard Burton purchased the Hacienda’s main villa as a Valentine’s Day gift for his wife, Susan in 1977, after falling in love with Puerto Vallarta as he filmed John Huston’s The Night of the Iguana there in the mid 1960’s.
 The cult classic film put Puerto Vallarta on the map as a favorite vacation spot for the international glitterati, including Burton’s ex, Elizabeth Taylor, who owned a house mere blocks away from Susan’s.
 The Burton’s aptly named their home, Casa Bur-Sus.

 In 1990, entrepreneur Janice Chatterton purchased Casa Bur-Sus from Susan Burton to use as a vacation home.
 Following the loss of her son, Chatterton poured her grief into nurturing her love for antiques and rescuing animals.
-Through renovation, purchases of surrounding villas and innovation, Casa Bur’Sus evolved into Casa San Angel then finally Hacienda San Angel in 2003.
+Through renovation, purchases of surrounding villas, and innovation, Casa Bur’Sus evolved into Casa San Angel then finally Hacienda San Angel in 2003.
+It is now one of the top luxury boutique hotels in the world.

 Hacienda San Angel Gourmet Restaurant